Q 1. So many people keep on saying that Meditation is great for peace of mind, it does wonders, all should do it blah blah blah. But when one says start meditating, what exactly has to be done?

 So just keep on meditating.
 In due course of time, as your inner world start making you realize the truth, all these strong emotions of hatred, anger, anxiety, extreme attachment etc. will automatically fade away.
 Till then, daily just sit & do nothing for few minutes.

-# 5.Will meditation be of any help when practiced while living a married life?
+# 5.Will meditation be of any help when practiced while leading a married life?

 My View :